 3) Japanese, which uses kanji (Chinese characters), hiragana, and katakana

 4) Korean, primarily relies on Hangul, but also uses Cyrillic and Hanja

-These foreign languages use symbols that rarely resemble anything in the Latin script.
+These foreign languages use symbols that rarely resemble anything in the Latin script so trickier to use in foreign text logo design.
 Someone unaware of them might not even recognize the writing as language at all.
 Because they evolved independent of each other, they have unique features that pose challenges to organizations that want to include foreign text in their logos.